Skip to main content

 5. Upon the recommendation of the appropriate vice president, the president may assign or reassign a functional name to any facility.

-6. If approved by the president, the vice president for Finance and Administration will facilitate the actions necessary to establish the new name.
+6. If the president approves, the vice president for Finance and Administration will facilitate the actions necessary to establish the new name.

 5. Duration of Naming Action